APPOINTMENTS, FEES & HEALTH INSURANCE

 Fees for physiotherapy, either before or after surgery, are not the responsibility of Yorkshire Knee Clinic.
 We will recommend a physiotherapist if necessary.
 Physiotherapy fees are usually covered by health insurance up to a given number of treatments.

-If you are self-funding, you will be responsible for physiotherapy costs.
+If you are self-funding, you will generally be responsible for your own physiotherapy costs.
 The exception is if you have decided to self-fund surgery, for example knee replacement, ligament surgery, or arthroscopic treatment.
 In those cases, fixed price surgery may include an adequate number of physiotherapy sessions.

 I Am Insured With BUPA, & Have Been Told Yorkshire Knee Clinic Orthopaedic Surgeons Are “Recognised” But Not “Fee-assured”.
 What Does That Mean?

 Yorkshire Knee Clinic’s orthopaedic consultants have been “recognised” as treating BUPA insured patients for many years.